 DevOps needs automation as much as humans need air.
 But DevOps tools also require hands-on monitoring to flag errors.
 For instance, some tools confuse failure in the Build phase of the CI/CD pipeline for CFR.
 You'll have incorrect CFR scores without a human-in-the-loop for incident assessments.

 The DevOps CFR metric is a function of time.
 Omitting it during the evaluation will give inaccurate results.
+To avoid mistakes, implement the practices listed below.

 Tools are a mainstay with DevOps practices.
 But using multiple or too many tools affect incident management, leading to communication dilemmas among employees.
 Transposit's 2022 State of DevOps survey supports this position: 45.2% of the respondents highlighted disparate tools as a stumbling block toward swift incident management.